text = 'something'

 print(colorize(template.format(*test_strings)))

-also integrates with AnsiColor
+colorize also integrates with AnsiColor:

 print(colorize('something1', fore=5, back='#ffeeaa', style='bold'))